Regulations for the use of IT Facilities and Systems

 The following is a very brief summary of the main points of the IT Regulations.
 You are expected to be familiar with the full regulations, which are available here.

-Don’t break the law, do abide by Information Services’ regulations and policies and do observe the regulations of any third parties whose facilities you access.
+Don’t break the law, do abide by Regulations, Policies and Guidelines and do observe the regulations of any third parties whose facilities you access.

 Don’t allow anyone else to use your IT credentials, don’t disguise your online identity and don’t attempt to obtain or use anyone else’s.